adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 node ace eject make/controller
 ```

-You may create a controller with pre-defined methods as follows.

 ## make\:middleware

 Create a new middleware class for HTTP requests.
 Make sure to register the middleware inside the [middleware stacks](../http/middleware#middleware-stacks)